Updated June 9, 2023

-Generally, in projects with wider scope the code will not be written continuously.
-There will be branching out at some points to make sure that the code written till that point is working properly meeting all exceptions.
-Thus branching out is common in developing the code and branch coverage makes sure that all the branches are working as expected without any major drift from the requirements.
+Developers in projects with a wider scope generally do not write the code continuously.
+There will be branching out at some points to ensure that the code written till that point is working properly, meeting all exceptions.
+Thus branching out is common in developing the code, and branch coverage ensure that all the branches are working as expected without any major drift from the requirements.

 6. Mutation Testing

-This testing is quite popular and this is used to test the code that has been modified after bug detection or corrections.
-This testing also helps in analysis of strategy like which will be the best strategy to adopt in enhancing and developing the functionality.
+Developers commonly use this testing to test the code that they have modified after detecting bugs or making corrections.
+This testing also helps analyze strategy, like which will be the best strategy to adopt in enhancing and developing the functionality.

 7. Security Testing

-This testing is carried to identify the rigidness of application with respect to security and unauthorized access.
-It tests how the application performs when it comes to unauthorized and other security-related attacks such as hacking etc. This testing is also important as the organization will be intending to compromise on its product.
+We conduct this testing to identify the rigidity of the application in terms of security and unauthorized access.
+It tests the application’s performance regarding unauthorized and other security-related attacks, such as hacking.
+This testing is also essential as the organization intends to compromise on its product.

 Advantages and Disadvantages of White Box Testing